Avinash9414/authService/server/README.md

 1. **errorHandler.js** : Handles errors and logs them and sends error messages.
 2. **fetch.js** : Takes in the endpoint and accesstoken and makes axios request to the endpoint with the access token in the Auth header.
 Returns the response from the endpoint.
-3. **getMetaData.js** : Includes 2 methods to retrieve metadata information from microsoft endpoint and returns the response.
+3. **getMetaData.js** : Includes 2 methods, getCloudDiscoveryMetadata() and getAuthorityMetadata(), to retrieve metadata information from microsoft endpoint and returns the response.
+This is used to improve the performance as the metadata discovery by msal can be avoided.
 4. **redisCache.js** : Configures the redis.

 ## Conclusion